-You can use any editor you wish to write and edit your programs, but we highly recommend you try out VSCode, vim, or emacs.
-These editors are very powerful and can do much more than just help you edit your code (as you will see).
+You can use any editor you wish to write and edit your programs, but we highly recommend you try out vim and emacs since these editors can do much more than just help you edit your code (as you will see).
+For this lab, try both of them by following the instructions below.
+Later, use the one you like best3.